 The Manufacturing Institute’s Heroes MAKE America hasn’t let COVID-19 slow it down.
-To the contrary, it has expanded and added new features in 2021 in order to prepare more members of the military community for manufacturing careers.
+To the contrary, it has expanded and added new features in 2021 to prepare more members of the military community for manufacturing careers.

 “The work we’re doing aligns so well with what our manufacturers are prioritizing,” says MI Vice President of Military and Veterans Programs Babs Chase.
 “We are continuing to serve a community that has sacrificed so much and will continue to sacrifice.
 We truly appreciate the manufacturers that are standing beside us.”

-Growth during a pandemic: Heroes, which works with local technical colleges to provide certification and career-readiness preparation, increased its impact in the past year and has now placed graduates with more than 250 companies in 42 states.
+Growth during a pandemic: Heroes, which works with local technical colleges to provide certification and career-readiness preparation, has increased its impact in the past year and has now placed graduates with more than 250 companies in 42 states.